 If you don’t have access to developer resources, Square’s App Marketplace offers a wide range of partner applications that work with Square.
 Build your website, manage your items across sales channels with ease.

-How does eCommerce API work?
+How does the Transactions API work?

 What cards are accepted with Square’s API?